-(see p.
-4 of Learning and Knowledge), some primary schools offer Spanish as a language of instruction, especially in the early grades in areas where Spanish predominates.
+(see Learning and Knowledge), some primary schools offer Spanish as a language of instruction, especially in the early grades in areas where Spanish predominates.
 A mixed form of Spanish and Belize Kriol called "Kitchen Spanish" is spoken northern Belize.

-Mava Languages
+Maya Languages